spree/spree/guides/content/developer/tutorials/security.markdown

 ### Payment Profiles

 Spree also supports the use of "payment profiles."
-This means that you can "store" a customers credit card information in your database securely.
+This means that you can "store" a customer's credit card information in your database securely.
 More precisely you store a "token" that allows you to use the credit card again.
 The credit card gateway is actually the place where the credit card is stored.
 Spree ends up storing a token that can be used to authorize new charges on that